Sub-caliber ammunition

 A sub-caliber armour-piercing fin-stabilized discarding sabot projectile in its sabot.

 A sub-caliber armour-piercing fin-stabilized discarding sabot projectile separating from its sabot.

 Sub-caliber ammunition (also spelled subcaliber) is firearm ammunition in which the diameter of the projectile is smaller than the bore of the gun barrel from which it is fired.
 Sub-caliber ammunition has several capabilities that full-caliber ammunition does not.
-For example, it can achieve a higher muzzle velocity than can a full-caliber projectile from the same propellant charge, while costing less because of the smaller amount of material used.
+For example, it can achieve a higher muzzle velocity than a full-caliber projectile from the same propellant charge, while costing less because of the smaller amount of material used.

 Several methods exist for firing sub-caliber ammunition.

 Sabot method

 Sub-caliber armour-piercing discarding sabot projectile.
 Here seen with and without its sabot as well as its internal tungsten core.

 The most traditional way to fire sub-caliber ammunition is to fit the projectile with an expendable sabot.
 The sabot is a device which fills out the missing caliber when the projectile is fired and then leaves the projectile once it has left the barrel.